-The sun painted the sand a peachy light, at times switching to rosy stripes.
+The sun painted the golden sand in beauteous shades of bright orange and gentle pink.
 My scarf protected my head, shielding it from the fieriness of the midday sun.
 We travelled through the Erg Chebbi dunes at a desert pace.
-My legs dangled on each sides of his ribs, 6 feet from the sandfield.
-He wasn’t the most cushy ride, but I couldn’t criticize, I was the one sitting on his back.
-His hoofs softly brushed the golden sand.
-His lashes were lengthy and thick, mighty and majestic.
-Sometimes he would turn at me, requesting a scratch on his long wool neck.
+My legs dangled on each sides of his rib cage, 6 feet from the yellow sea of sand.
+He wasn’t the cushiest ride, but I couldn’t criticize – I was the one sitting on his back.
+His hoofs softly brushed the sun-scorched sand.
+His lashes were lengthy and thick.
+Sometimes he’d turn towards me, requesting a scratch on his long wool neck.
 His name was Africa.
-An athletic and elegant 21-year-old dromedary, worker of the desert people.
+An athletic and elegant 21-year-old dromedary, worker of the desert.

 We arrived in Zagora where Ismael, our 16-year-old chamelier, guided us through the obscurity of the night.
-Aboard our own camels, we ventured to what seemed to be a space odyssey through a lunar sandfield.
-We had no control on our animal, had left all our belongings in the car (requested to only bring the essential) and put all our trust in this boy.
-What was thought to be a 20 min camel ride ended up being an hour journey through the lunar landscape into the darkness of the night.
-We finally arrived at the bivouac, where we laughed about what just happened, glad we made it safe.
-We were invited to join fellow travellers sitting on the sand.
-Tea was served and conversations were shared with the Berber.
+Aboard our own camels, we ventured through a Star Wars decor.
+We had absolutely no control of our animal, had left all of our belongings in the car (requested to only bring the essential) and put all our trust in this courteous young boy.
+What was thought to be a 20-minute camel ride ended up being an hour journey through the lunar landscape into the darkness of the night.
+We finally arrived at the bivouac, nervously laughing about what had just happened and slightly relieved we made it safely to camp.
+We were invited to join fellow travellers sitting by the campfire.
+Tea was served and conversations were shared with the Imazighen.
 A delicious couscous was prepared then served in the main tent.
-There were chanting and dancing around the bonfire, feet in the sand while the moon slowly climbed into the darkness.
+There were chantings and dancing around the bonfire, feet in the sand while the moon slowly climbed into the starry sky.

 Day 2: Sunrise camel trek in Zagora

-When Ismael whispered “it’s time” at the door of our tent, it wasn’t 6am yet.
-There was no possibility to sleep in or snooze for an other 15.
-It was time.
+When Ismael whispered “it’s time” at the door of our tent, it wasn’t even 6am yet.
+There was no time to sleep in or snooze for an other 15.
+We had to go.
 I put on my hoodie, wrapped my scarf around my neck and grabbed my camera.
-Barefoot I left the tent and climbed the dune ahead.
-Fellow early rising companions were sitting atop the dune, blankets around their shoulders, camera on tripod ready for action.
+Barefeet, I left the tent and climbed the dune ahead.
+Fellow early risers were sitting atop the dune, blankets around their shoulders, camera on tripod ready for action.
 I looked at the horizon.
-At the end of this terrain of sand, stood the mountains.
-And there it was.
-The first ray of the sun, penetrating the blue morning light.
+At the end of this sea of sand, I perceived the mountains standing.
+And there it was, between two rocky peaks: the first rays of the sun, penetrating the blue morning light.

-We cameled back to our vehicle as the sun slowly reached up to the sky.
-We were relieved to see Hocine, along with all our belongings.
+We cameled back to our vehicle as the sun slowly climbed into the sky.
+We were reassured to see Hocine along with all our belongings.
 Back into the car and en route to Mergouza.

-Day 3: Entering the door of the Sahara in Mergouza
+Day 3: Entering the gateway of the Sahara in Mergouza

 I got introduced to Africa.
-Entering the doors of the Sahara, we embarked on a scenic and pleasant 2 hour journey through the silent dunes of Erg Chebbi.
+Entering the gateway of the Sahara, we embarked on a scenic and exciting 2-hour journey through the silent dunes of Erg Chebbi.

-I challenged myself in a race against time towards the highest dune ahead.
-I wanted to be a spectator of the most impressive sunset.
-I’ve seen a lot of setting suns, over oceans, mountains, cities and landscapes.
-Therefore, I was still a virgin of this upcoming spectacle.
-Sitting atop this challenged dune, the sand slowly cooling off underneath my feet, I admired a sea of seemingly endless sand dunes: quiet, scenic, majestic.
+I challenged myself and ran with all I could to the peak of the highest dune ahead, eager to finally witness one of the most impressive sunsets.
+I’ve seen a lot of setting suns, over oceans, mountains, and cities.
+But I was new to this upcoming spectacle.
+I patiently waiting while admiring a sea of seemingly endless sand dunes.
 The scarf that once protected my head soon covered my shoulders.
 The sun slowly disappeared behind the dunes, cooling the air and leaving room for the moon to take over the sky.

-Berber carpets were placed on the sand in front of each tent.
-A short table was placed on top, with cushions at its sides. handmade blankets for extra comfort.
+Beautifully knitted Imazighen carpets were placed on the sand in front of each tent.
+A short table was placed on top, with cushions at its sides and handmade blankets for extra comfort.
 Dinner was cooked and served by the chameliers on each table.
 A delicious traditional couscous paired with an authentic Moroccan mint tea.
-Romantic candlelit dinner in the middle of the desert, in the comfort of the cushiony sand, under a shimmering African sky.
+Candel light dinner in the middle of the desert in the comfort of the cushiony sand and under a shimmering African sky.

 Day 4: Todra Gorge in Tinerhir and the Road of the Thousand Kasbahs

-Watching the sun rise over a sea of sand dunes was revitalizing.
+Watching the sun rise over the desert was the perfect way to start the day.
 I jumped on Africa and we took the road back to civilization.

-On our way to Tinerhir to go explore the Todgha Gorge.
-My stomach is upset and I can’t even swallow a sip of water.
+On our way to Tinerhir to go explore the Todgha Gorge, my stomach started to ache.
+I couldn’t even swallow a sip of water.
 Every turn made me feel even more nauseous.
 The worse part was that, being a woman, I wasn’t allowed in any bathrooms along the way.
 When we finally made it to our guesthouse, I retired to the room for the night.
-While my mom is dining solo downstairs, sharing my sickness with fellow travellers, I am stuck in bed with the worst dizziness.
+While my mom was dining solo downstairs, sharing my sickness with fellow travellers, I was stuck in bed with the worst dizziness.
 If it wasn’t for the kindness of the guesthouse host bringing me a Vervaine tea and some rice, I would’ve not eaten in 3 days.
 I managed to rest, have one bite of rice and magically finished the tea.
-The next morning I was welcomed by everyone in the dining room, asking how I felt.
+The next morning I was welcomed by everyone in the dining room asking how I felt.
 Thanks mom!

 Unfortunately, due to a misunderstanding and language barrier between our guide, our driver and us, we ended up skipping the Gorge, at my greatest disappointment.
-Instead, and little did we know, we were brought to a Berber women carpet factory where our guide strongly forced us to purchase a product, making us feel bad towards the hard work of women.
-I’ve been travelling Morocco for 6 weeks now and I’ve heard the song before.
-I have already did my part and I hate when people see us as travelling banks.
-I friendly told him that I came to volunteer in Morocco.
-He understood right away that my finances weren’t similar as a wealthy European traveller.
+Instead, we were brought to a Imazighen women carpet factory where our guide strongly encouraged us to purchase a product, making us feel incredibly uncomfortable in the eyes of the hardworking women.
+I’ve heard the song before.
+I try my best to support the local communities when I’m abroad and encourage merchants more than I can probably afford.
+I respectfully declined his offers.
 However, he turned to my mom who felt so bad that she ended up buying an expensive piece of carpet that she’ll never use.
 Oh mom!
-Things like that unfortunately happen when travelling in foreign countries where tourism has a challenging impact on locals.
+Situations like that unfortunately happen often when travelling in foreign countries where tourism has a challenging impact on locals.
 Best we can do is stay kind while standing our ground… and if you give up, that souvenir will be attached to a laughable (by then) story.